-- (B) Each residential care facility that agrees to provide three daily meals for a resident shall is obligated to make available at least three nourishing, palatable, attractive and appetizing meals at regular hours comparable to normal mealtimes in the community.
+- (B) Each residential care facility that agrees to provide three daily meals for a resident shall sobligated to make available at least three nourishing, palatable, attractive and appetizing meals at regular hours comparable to normal mealtimes in the community.
 The meals shall be capable of will providing provide the dietary referenced intake of the "Food and Nutrition Board" of the "National Academy of Science", be based on a standard meal planning guide from a diet manual published by a dietitian, approved by a dietitian, or both.
 Food shall-will be prepared and served in a form that meets the resident's individual needs based on the assessment conducted pursuant to rule 3701-16-08 of the Administrative Code.
 There shall-will be no more than sixteen hours between the evening meal and breakfast.
 Each residential care facility that provides meals shall is obligated to offer a nourishing snack, consisting of a choice of beverages and a food item from a basic food group, after the evening meal.
 Food substitutes of similar nutritive value shall-will be offered to residents who refuse the food served and serving size may be adjusted according to resident preference.
-The residential care facility shall sobligated to accommodate a resident's preference or medical need to eat at different intervals. - (C) All residential care facilities shallare obligated to provide safe drinking water which shall be that is accessible to residents at all times. - (D) Each residential care facility that does not provide any meals shall sobligated to ensure that each resident unit is appropriately and safely equipped with food storage and preparation appliances which the facility maintains in safe operating condition or that each resident has access to an appropriately and safely equipped food storage and preparation area.
-Each residential care facility that does not provide any meals shall solve and meals shall solve and preparation area.
-Each residential care facility that does not provide any meals shall solve and prepare food in a safe manner in their resident units or in a resident food storage and preparation area. - (E) Each residential care facility that provides one or more meals and that does not permit residents to have food in their resident units shall is obligated to make snacks available twenty-four hours a day.
+The residential care facility shall is obligated to accommodate a resident's preference or medical need to eat at different intervals. - (C) All residential care facilities shallare obligated to provide safe drinking water which shall be that is accessible to residents at all times. - (D) Each residential care facility that does not provide any meals shall is obligated to ensure that each resident unit is appropriately and safely equipped with food storage and preparation appliances which the facility maintains in safe operating condition or that each resident has access to an appropriately and safely equipped food storage and preparation area.
+Each residential care facility that does not provide any meals shall is obligated to permit residents to store and prepare food in a safe manner in their resident units or in a resident food storage and preparation area. - (E) Each residential care facility that provides one or more meals and that does not permit residents to have food in their resident units shall is obligated to make snacks available twenty-four hours a day.